harrisoncramer/cloture/README.md

 This is the **monorepo** that stores the various parts of Cloture, which are contained in the **packages** folder.
 You can download the entire project here, or just one of the packages separately.

+**PLEASE NOTE, YOU WILL NEED TO INSTALL ENVIRONMENT VARIABLES IN THE SUBFOLDERS FOR THE APPLICATION TO RUN CORRECTLY**

 Besides a traditional frontend and backend, this application runs web scrapers at regular intervals that pull data from the targeted sites.
 The project is structured as follows:

 ![Data Flow for Cloture App](https://storage.googleapis.com/cloture/ClotureFlow.png)